maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 Litewind is a component framework for Alpine and TailwindCSS.

-Here is a short description from the Alpine homepage.
+Here's a short description from the Alpine homepage.

 > "Alpine is a rugged, minimal tool for composing behavior directly in your markup.
 Think of it like jQuery for the modern web.
 Plop in a script tag and get going."

-Tailwind follows similar approach but for CSS.
+Tailwind takes a similar approach, but for CSS.

 > "A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup."